nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 ## *From Zero to “Pull Request”*

-By Steve Ognibene - November 17, 2013
+By Steve Ognibene [@nycdotnet] - November 17, 2013

 This guide is intended for developers who have not previously used Git or GitHub, but who do have basic knowledge of at least one other source